 Expansion outside the UK

-UK businesses that are likely to require a “borderless” access to EU markets should already be thinking about incorporating at least one subsidiary company within the EU, in order to ensure full access to EU markets in the event of a hard Brexit.
-Provided that any such subsidiary is incorporated under the laws of a Member State, and conducts genuine economic activity in a Member State, it will be capable of engaging the fundamental freedoms of the European Treaty.
-Such a measure will not only provide immediate access to the economy of the incorporation state, but a guarantee from the EU Treaty that the company can freely establish in any other member state i.e. receive equal treatment with locally incorporated companies.
-In practice, UK companies will be likely to incorporate in the EU countries where they wish to trade, however following the European Court’s judgement in the Cadbury Schweppes case, a company located in the EU could incorporate a subsidiary in an EU member state chosen because it levies low tax rates (e.g. Ireland, Bulgaria, Cyprus, Hungary, Malta).
-Provided that such a low-taxed company conducts genuine economic activity in the low-tax host state, Cadbury Schweppes is authority that this is not an abuse of the EU Treaty.
+UK businesses that are likely to require “borderless” access to EU markets should already be thinking about incorporating at least one subsidiary company within the EU, to ensure full access to EU markets in the event of a hard Brexit.
+Provided that any such subsidiary is incorporated under the laws of a Member State and conducts a genuine economic activity in a Member State, it will be capable of engaging the fundamental freedoms of the European Treaty.
+Such a measure will not only provide immediate access to the economy of the incorporation state but a guarantee from the EU Treaty that the company can freely establish in any other member state, i.e. receive equal treatment with locally incorporated companies.
+In practice, UK companies will be likely to incorporate in the EU countries where they wish to trade.
+However, following the European Court’s judgement in the Cadbury Schweppes case, a company located in the EU could incorporate a subsidiary in an EU member state chosen because it levies low tax rates (e.g. Ireland, Bulgaria, Cyprus, Hungary, Malta).
+Provided that such a low-taxed company conducts a genuine economic activity in the low-tax host state, Cadbury Schweppes is an authority that this is not an abuse of the EU Treaty.

-A UK parent company receiving profit repatriation by way of dividend from any EU subsidiary company will normally receive such income free of UK corporation tax, and therefore without economic double taxation.
+A UK parent company receiving profit repatriation by way of dividend from any EU subsidiary company will typically earn such income free of UK corporation tax, and therefore without economic double taxation.
 This exemption is not something that falls away after Brexit, as it is enshrined in UK tax legislation.
 Moreover, recent reforms to the UK’s “substantial shareholder” exemption will widen the circumstances that enable UK parent companies to sell EU subsidiary trading companies free of UK corporation tax on resulting capital gains in the UK, if certain reasonable conditions are met.
+This exemption also applies if the UK company’s subsidiary is a holding company of a trading group or sub-group.

 For foreign investors, the UK now offers significant opportunities:

-- The opportunity to trade in an economy that has held up well to external pressures such as Brexit, and the global banking crisis of 2008.
+- The opportunity to trade in a large economy that has held up well to external pressures such as Brexit, and the global banking crisis of 2008.

 - The opportunity to trade in a low-tax environment.
-The UK corporation tax rate is now only 19% and is scheduled to fall to 17% by 1 April 2020.
+The UK corporation tax rate is now only 19%.
 Furthermore, overseas investors can repatriate profits from UK companies very tax-efficiently - there is no UK withholding tax on outward-bound dividends, for example.

-The long-standing tax advantages of the UK corporate tax regime will also continue to apply post – Brexit i.e. the largest double tax treaty network in the world, low corporate tax rate, and no or limited application of withholding taxes on outward bound profit distributions.
+The long-standing tax advantages of the UK corporate tax regime continues to apply post – Brexit, i.e. the largest double tax treaty network in the world, low corporate tax rate, and no or limited application of withholding taxes on outward bound profit distributions.

-For foreign investors, the UK remains open for business, whether the UK Brexits or not.
-The ease and low cost of UK company formation is a famous hallmark of the UK, as are its liberal rules concerning foreign investment in UK businesses and real property.
-In the event of a Brexit, these characteristics are likely to be further accentuated.
+For foreign investors, the UK is open for business as a low tax corporate domicile.
+The ease and economy of UK company formation and administration is a famous hallmark, as are the UK’s liberal rules for foreign investment in UK businesses and real estate.
+After the Transition Period, all these pro-business characteristics are likely to be further accentuated.

 Author: Martin Palmer, Consultant, Vistra UK